selkamand/crux-docs/docs/source/appendices/manuscript_recreation.rst

    .. figure:: ../images/manuscript_screenshots/study3/media/image8.png

-After checking the terms of use button and press submit a process progress window opens; screenshot 9 was taken shortly after starting a data processing run.
+After checking the terms of use button and pressing submit a process progress window opens; screenshot 9 was taken shortly after starting a data processing run.